davidh83110/davidblog2016/_posts/2018-12-01-mongodb-introduction-upgrade.md

 ## Set up a mongos client agent
 <br />

-Actually, mongos is mongo-shell, one of a package of mongodb-org.
+Actually, mongos is equal to mongo-shell, one of a package of mongodb-org.
-So when we install mongodb-org, mongos was be install as well.
+So when we install mongodb-org, mongos was be installed as well.
 <br />

 mongos.conf